martinthomson/ech-pnmasq/draft-thomson-tls-ech-pnmasq.md

   For instance, with a TTL of 30 seconds the time might be rounded to multiples of 5 seconds.

-* A small amount of randomness that will ensure that the resulting public name is less predictable.
+* A small amount of randomness.

 In the following pseudocode
 '`^`' is an exclusive OR,